Senior Electronics Engineer

 Malmesbury, United Kingdom

-DescriptionAs the Senior Electronics Engineer you will be a member of the Global Quality and Reliability team with responsibility for the safety review of electronic systems, including battery technology within Dyson products.
+DescriptionAs the Senior Electronics Engineer you will be a member of the Engineering team with responsibility for the safety review of electronic systems, including battery technology within Dyson products.
 Ensuring that the manufacturing processes are robust for quality and safety concerns.

 Dyson OverviewThings move quickly at Dyson.
 In twenty years, what began with one man and one idea has grown into a global technology company, with 6,000 people and a presence in over 70 countries.
 From Malmesbury to Malaysia to the US to Australasia and many countries in between, we’ve sold over 80 million machines.
 And it’s just the start.
 From 2016 our Malmesbury HQ is doubling its footprint.
 The US, our biggest market, is doubling their sales scope.
 And new frontiers are opening up across South East Asia and beyond.
 More people, more ideas and more space for more invention.
 The next four years will be our biggest and busiest yet.